airyhq/airy/docs/docs/guides/contributing-components.md

 :::

-`Airy Core` is fundamentally a collection of components.
-When you [install `Airy Core`](../getting-started/installation/introduction.md), you install a set of _core_ components which create the minimum infrastructure to install other components and begin using the platform.
+`Airy` is fundamentally a collection of components.
+When you [install `Airy`](../getting-started/installation/introduction.md), you get a few components out-of-the-box which form the infrastructure to install other components and begin using the platform.

 These core components are: